Mathematics

 Our students enjoy a variety of opportunities to engage in mathematics outside the classroom.

-KS3 students can use and develop their strategic thinking through joining the Maths Puzzle Club which runs on Monday lunchtimes in room 670.
-Additionally KS3 students can use their science, maths and technology skills together in a variety of exciting projects through attending the weekly STEM club.
+KS3 students can use and develop their strategic thinking through joining the Maths Puzzle Club which runs on Friday lunchtimes in room 118.
+Additionally, KS3 students can use their science, maths and technology skills together in a variety of exciting projects through attending the weekly STEM club.